Creating an SPM Package for SwiftUI

 )

-That’s it!
 We now have a fully functional swipe gesture view.
-However, we won’t be able to try it out until we have a demo project.
-Until then, let’s do something even more fun - unit testing.
+Before we try it out in a demo app, let’s do something even more fun - unit testing!

 Add unit tests